thomasspina/Superchip-Emulator/README.md

 # Chip8 Emulator

-This project showcases a Chip8 emulator to run simple retro games and acts as a stepping stone for the Super Chip8 emulator and eventually more complex emulators.
-This project follows the exact specifications of the Chip8 emulator.
+This project showcases a Superchip emulator to run simple retro games and acts as a stepping stone for more complex emulators.
+This project follows the exact specifications of the superchip emulator.
 There are multiple games included in this project as well which were found online.
+The superchip is an upgraded version of the Chip8 emulator with a bigger screen and faster processor.

 ## Navigation
 - [Web Build](#web-build)